manojmone/DevOps-Bootcamp/README.md

     - Install Jenkins and configure a pipeline
 - Lab 3
     - Install and setup a local Kubernetes cluster using minikube
-    - Logging and monitoring using Karbon
+    - GitOps using Minicube and ArgoCD

 Initial Setup